ReemAlsamary/Arduino_robot_arm_5servo_motors/README.md

 Controlling 5 servo motors for the robotic arm to be in 90 degree, then controlling  them using potentiometer.

 # Task Requirements:
-Design an electric circuit with 5 servo motors for the robot arm motors, Set the motors degree to 90.
+- Design an electric circuit with 5 servo motors for the robot arm motors, Set the motors degree to 90.
-Control the motors using potentiometer.
+- Control the motors using potentiometer.

 ## Tools:
-Breadboard.
-Arduino Uno R3.
+- Arduino Uno R3.
-Micro Servo.
+- 5 Servo motors.
+- Breadboard.
-Wires.
+- Wires.
-Potentiometer.
+- Potentiometer.

+---

 ### Steps: